Category filter

 - ADE Server Token:

-- Create a new MDM server in Apple Business Manager using the public key from Hexnode.
+- Create a new MDM server in Apple Business using the public key from Hexnode.

 - Upload the server token to your Hexnode portal to link the services.

-- Create a ADE profile in Hexnode to configure the setup assistant.
+- Create an ADE profile in Hexnode to configure the setup assistant.

-- Assign your ADE devices to the Hexnode UEM server in the ABM portal.
+- Assign your ADE devices to the Hexnode UEM server in the Apple Business portal.

 - VPP Token:

-- Revoke all app licenses from the previous MDM.
+- Revoke all app licenses from the previous device management platform.

-- Download a new VPP token from ABM.
+- Download a new VPP token from Apple Business.

 - Configure VPP in Hexnode by uploading this token and saving.